 - Wire cutters

-These mini rosemary wreaths are super easy to make.
+These mini wreaths are super easy to make.
 Start by tucking the end of a rosemary sprig into the grapevine wreath.
-Bend the rosemary to follow the curve using wire to keep in place as you go around.
+Next, bend the rosemary to follow the curve using wire to keep in place as you go around.
 I twisted mine at the back and used wire cutters to trim the excess.
 You may need to add more than one sprig depending on the length and fullness.

-Assembling the Spring Table Decorations
+How to Assemble the Spring Table Decorations

 - Small pots (concrete painted version here)